Sima Mo: Administration of Guanzhong

 For his merits in the war, in c.September 306, Sima Mo was appointed Grand General Who Guards the East and transferred to Xuchang.
-Two months later, his peerage was promoted to the Prince of Nanyang.
+Two months later, (Note: That year had a leap 8th month.) his peerage was promoted to the Prince of Nanyang.
 In early 307, Sima Yue offered the government position of situ to Sima Yong, who was able to reclaim Chang'an and hole up in the city.
 Yong, believing he had been pardoned, left his city for Luoyang, but when he got to Xin'an (新安, near Luoyang), he was intercepted by Sima Mo's general Liang Chen (梁臣) and strangled to death.
 On 18 May 307, after Sima Yue moved his base to Xuchang, he also repositioned his brothers to guard key locations.
 Sima Mo was appointed Grand General who Conquers the West and Chief Controller of Qin, Yong, Liáng and Yi provinces, and was garrisoned at Chang'an to replace Sima Yong in guarding the Guanzhong region.

 During his tenure, Guanzhong suffered from a great famine and epidemic.
 Many of Guanzhong's inhabitants began eating each other as bandits ran rampant in the region.
 Sima Mo planned on melting down copper statues and bronze tripods into cooking utensils to sell them in exchange for food, but his followers advised against it.
 Sima Yue thought that Mo was not capable in the role he was in, and attempted to recall him to Luoyang, where he would serve as Minister of Works.
 However, Mo's advisor, Chunyu Ding (淳于定) persuaded his prince to stay, so Mo ignored Yue's order and remained at Chang'an.
 Yue, who was in the east at the time fighting against the Han-Zhao dynasty, was unable to take action against his brother.